joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6575304/2025/08/26/rio-ngumoha-liverpool-age-newcastle-goal/

 **2 Police Officers Killed in Shooting in Rural Australia**\
-`Local authorities urged residents to avoid the area, about 200 miles from Melbourne, as they search for the gunman.
-A third officer was wounded.`\
+`A third officer was wounded.
+Local authorities urged residents to avoid the area, about 200 miles from Melbourne, as they searched for the gunman.`\
 https://nytimes.com/2025/08/26/world/australia/australia-police-shooting-porepunkah.html